Seniatical/bT_CV/README.md

 A bot to complete many image related things.
 Made for the **2022 Server Bot Jam**.

+## Using
+Everything here is open sourced, use whatever checks, tools you wish.
+But don't forgot to at least mention me **:c**.

+This bot may not be running alot of the time, so feel free to run this bot for your private needs **:>**.

 ## Features
 * Fast, rapid image editing with many filters, templates and more!
 * Support for many file types including GIFs